 2025 Presentation Information

-Presentations that align with the conference theme and goals are encouraged:
+Presentations will align with the conference theme and goals:

 - Connect with a community that shares wide range of experiences to expand perspectives and broaden impacts of ocean conservation, education and research